thecartercenter/agent-inbox-TCC/README.md

 You can set any combination of these actions in the `config` field on `HumanInterrupt`.

-At the moment, you're required to pass a list of `HumanInterrupt` objects in the `interrupt` function, however the UI is currently limited to rendering only the first object in the list.
-(We are open to suggestions for how to improve this schema, so if you have feedback, please reach out to discuss!).
-The same goes for the `HumanResponse`, which the Agent Inbox will always send back as a list with a single `HumanResponse` object in it.
+When the Agent Inbox sends a response, it will always send back a list with a single `HumanResponse` object in it.

 #### What do the fields mean?